halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 This will create a new quest.
 Name it however you want and open it.
 You will see a graphical editor that already contains one node - END node.
 You can now create more nodes by right clicking anywhere in the empty space in the graph and selecting the node you wish to create.
 You can also create connections by dragging from the right side of one node to the left side of another node.

-Right now you can add these types of nodes:
+Right now there are these types of nodes:

 * End node - There is only one node of this type.
 It is gray with a constant name END.
 It cannot be deleted, cannot be added, it is in every graph when created and it cannot have outgoing arrows.
 This node represents the end of the quest.
 Once all nodes that point directly to this node are true (i.e. the player did the represented actions), the quest is considered to be completed.